-The Social and Financial Service provides lump sum financial aid to UNIGE and HES-SO Geneva students whose income is insufficient to enable them to carry out their studies in decent living conditions that are conducive to their success.
+The Financial Service provides lump-sum financial aid to UNIGE and HES-SO Geneva students whose income is insufficient to enable them to carry out their studies in decent living conditions that are conducive to their success.
 These grants allow students to continue and complete their studies under acceptable conditions.

 Types of assistance available

 - Category 1: annual income between CHF 10,000 and CHF 14,999.
 The amount granted is CHF 800 per month (+ exemption from tutoring tax, CHF 65 instead of CHF 500) for a UNIGE student and CHF 950 for a HES-SO student.